kalprajsolutions/CyberPanel-CLI-PHP-Version-Changer/README.md

 # CyberPanel CLI PHP Version Changer

 CyberPanel CLI PHP Version Changer is a Bash script that simplifies the process of changing the default PHP version for the command line in your CyberPanel environment.
-This script provides an interactive menu to easily change the PHP version on Ubuntu-based systems, including those managed with Composer.
+This script provides an interactive menu to easily change the PHP version on Ubuntu and Centos 7 Operating systems, including those managed with Composer.

 ## Table of Contents
 - [Features](#features)